-The mission of the Center for Teaching and Learning (CTL) is to assist all Wentworth students in the areas of math, science, technical courses specific to majors, and writing.
-The CTL is a supportive and safe learning environment for students looking to improve or maintain their academic standing.
+The mission of The Learning Center (TLC) is to assist all Wentworth students in the areas of math, science, technical courses specific to majors, and writing.
+The Center is a supportive and safe learning environment for students looking to improve or maintain their academic standing.
 In this student-based learning environment, students can receive individual help with their studies, meet and work in study groups, or go online to find resources to assist them in meeting their goals for academic success.
-The CTL provides academic assistance free of charge to any Wentworth student.
-The Center is staffed with Peer Tutors, who assist students with mathematics, science, and major subjects, faculty from various departments who assist with mathematics and technical courses, and Writing Tutors who assist students with questions about writing papers, conducting research, preparing outlines, or brainstorming ideas.
-Although it is recommended that students make tutoring appointments via the CTL web site on the Academic Resources tab of LConnect, walk-ins are accommodated if possible.
-In addition to tutorials, the CTL offers various workshops, including ESL Conversation, Graduate School, and Reading Assistance.
+The Leaning Center provides academic assistance free of charge to any Wentworth student.
+The staff includes peer tutors, who assist students with mathematics, science, and major subjects, faculty from various departments who assist with mathematics and technical courses, and Writing Tutors who assist students with questions about writing papers, conducting research, preparing outlines, or brainstorming ideas.
+Although it is recommended that students make tutoring appointments via the TLC web site on the Academic Resources tab of LConnect, walk-ins are accommodated if possible.
+In addition to tutorials, the TLC offers various workshops, including ESL Conversation, Graduate School, and Reading Assistance.

 A second mission of the Center is to provide resources and support to faculty for teaching and professional development, consisting of workshops, lectures, events and providing references related to teaching and scholarship.
 The Center works with the Office of the VPAA and Provost and various faculty committees to achieve these goals.

-The CTL, located in Beatty 402, is open Monday through Friday.
-Specific hours and a complete list of services can be accessed through the CTL website at http://www.wit.edu/Academics/Resource/ or by checking the schedule posted outside the CTL.
+The TLC, located in Beatty 402, is open Monday through Friday.
+Specific hours and a complete list of services can be accessed through the TLC website at www.wit.edu/Academics/Resource/or by checking the schedule posted outside the TLC.
 For additional information, contact the director at 617-989-4472.

 The Davis Center for Advanced Graphics & Interactive Learning